 The following real return estimations are based on average return rates calculated by Assekurata.
 One has to keep in mind that the calculations made by Assekurata are based on voluntary participations.
-For instance, in 2016, 83 providers were asked to participate in the survey with 21 providers not responding, adding up to a participant's market share of 86%.
+For instance, in 2019, 82 insurance companies were asked to participate in the survey representing more that 99% of the market.
+54 providers responded, corresponding to 78% of the market share.
 This may lead to a bias based on voluntariness.
-The return rates provided by Assekurata are composed of a guaranteed interest part ("Höchstrechnungszins" or "Garantiezins"), set and capped by the German Federal Ministry of Finance, and a surplus sharing part ("Überschussbeteiligung")186.
-Furthermore, the return figures provided are related to the investment part of the gross premium which is only about 60% to 90% of the total premium depending on not only deductions of distribution and administrative charges, but also risk premium187.
+The return rates provided by Assekurata are composed of a guaranteed interest part ("Höchstrechnungszins" or "Garantiezins"), set and capped by the German Federal Ministry of Finance, and a surplus sharing part ("Überschussbeteiligung")211.
+Furthermore, the return figures provided are related to the investment part of the gross premium which is only about 60% to 90% of the total premium depending on not only deductions of distribution and administrative charges, but also risk premium212.